ProjectPythia/pythia-foundations/foundations/github/github-pull-request.md

   that you have made to one repository are integrated (merged) into another repository.
 - The steps that lead up to
-  the PR depend your GitHub Workflow
+  the PR depend your GitHub Workflow.
 - Two commonly used GitHub Worflows are **Git Feature Branch Workflow** and **Forking Workflow**.
 The former is appropriate for teams of collaborators where everyone has write access to the GitHub repository.
 The latter